 MR. MAYERSOHN: But to that point, the Behavioral Threat Assessments, to me it just seems as if you take those 47 attributes and you say, okay, School A, have you met A, B, C, D, E, F, whatever it is, and, again, technology-wise, if you're using pen and paper it's not going to work, but if it's in some sort of electronic format, that can be spit out as data and information.
-There's a difference between doing that and auditing the process.
-You know, give me the reason why you did this, get some feedback.
-You know, we see this is not in compliance but is there a rationale and reason why it's not in compliance?
+There's a difference between doing the problem fixed really soon, but seeing the number of threats, I'm just kind of interested in seeing that over several years and where we are.
+I just think it behooves us, with everything that's happened, to have those audits.
+And if after a year we've made so much progress we don't need them, then we know that and we can go to once a year, but, meanwhile --